Ff-c109/UKIT-Framework/README.md

 UKITWeb is a framework which helps you building your website.

-## UKIT 2

-UKIT 2 is now under devlopping!

-Switch to the branch "ukit-2" for more information.

 ## How to use it

 *We advise you to create an empty folder to start your project.*